 ROF: short for "Ray of Frost," an ability specific to wizards.

-ROT: short for "Rain of Toads," a primary ability specific to witch doctors.
+ROT: short for "Rain of Toads," a rune of "Plague of Toads," primary ability specific to witch doctors.

 SA: short for "Storm Armor," an armor ability for the wizard class.
 Sometimes specifically refers to the "Shocking Aspect" rune for Storm Armor (see: 'SNS').

 SB: short for "Siegebreaker," a boss enemy in Diablo III.
 Can also stand for "Spirit Barrage," an ability specific to witch doctors.
-Can also stand for "Spectral Blades," an ability specific to wizards.
+Can also stand for "Spectral Blade," an ability specific to wizards.

 SC: short for "softcore."
 Characters running in Softcore mode generally play for leisure given that they have no true restrictions to their playstyle.
 See: 'HC.'
-Can also refer to "Stormchaser," a rune for the Energy Twister ability specific to wizards, and also the legendary wizard hat "Storm Crow."
+Can also refer to the legendary wizard hat, "Storm Crow."

-SF: stands for "self-found," or a way of playing Diablo III that limits players to using only items they find themselves via in-game drops.
+SF:vanilla - stands for "self-found," or a way of playing Diablo III that limits players to using only items they find themselves via in-game drops.
 Strictness varies from player to player.
 Some allow crafts, though materials for crafting must be obtained in-game.
 Some reject all forms of trading, while others allow trades with players as long as the items were found by the players within that one particular game session.
 Essentially, no use of the auction house (gold or real money) is allowed.
+This is now a redundant term in Reaper of Souls considering all players will be playing self-found.

 SH: short for "Soul Harvest," an ability specific to the witch doctor class.